Aaron Hernandez Had ‘Little Money Left’ Says Attorney, Twitter Reacts To Ex-Patriots Star’s Death

 According to WHDH Boston news reporter Byron Barnett, Shayanna is not faring well with the news of Aaron’s death.
 Barnett’s sources state that she talked to Hernandez yesterday and he had “new hope” after his double murder acquittal last week and was looking forward to his next visit with Shayanna and their daughter.

 “Source says Shayanna is shocked, not doing well and doesn’t know why Aaron Hernandez took his own life,” Barnett tweeted on Wednesday.
-“A source tells me Shayanna Jenkins-Hernandez talked to Aaron Hernandez yesterday and that everything was perfectly fine… [he was] perfectly normal last night, had new hope after last week’s double murder acquittal.”
+“A source tells me Shayanna Jenkins-Hernandez talked to Aaron Hernandez yesterday and that everything was perfectly fine…. [he was] perfectly normal last night, had new hope after last week’s double murder acquittal.”

 Just spoke 2 someone who talked 2 #AaronHernandez last night.
 Says he was looking forward 2 seeing Shayanna & daughter in next visit.#7News pic.twitter.com/yMNDfedbME